- AAFP Chides CMS for Missed Opportunities in 2016 Fee Schedule from AAFP News

 Please note: The following was developed from documents provided by the American Medical Association (AMA) and contains excerpts from the AMA-published Medicare RBRVS: The Physicians’ Guide 2016.

-Physicians wishing to change their Medicare participation or non-participation status for 2014 are required to do so by December 31 of the prior year (e.g., December 31, 2015 for 2016).
+Physicians wishing to change their Medicare participation or non-participation status for 2014 were required to do so by December 31 of the prior year (e.g., December 31, 2015 for 2016).
 Participation decisions are effective January 1, 2014, even if made between then and January 31, 2014, and are binding for the entire year.

 There are basically three Medicare contractual options for physicians.
 Physicians may sign a participating (PAR) agreement and accept Medicare's allowed charge as payment in full for all of their Medicare patients.
 They may elect to be a non-PAR physician, which permits them to make assignment decisions on a case-by-case basis and to bill patients for more than the Medicare allowance for unassigned claims.
 Or they may become a private contracting physician, agreeing to bill patients directly and forego any payments from Medicare to their patients or themselves.